 The inclusion of school teachers in mental health training has been a measure to address stress felt by the children in the classroom and via internet teaching platforms.
-A teacher thanked CBM saying ‘we were hopeless and confused what to do ahead but the virtual training gave us new ideas to manage our own and children’s stress and gain new hope during this pandemic’.
-Through enhanced training healthcare workers and school teachers have been equipped to address the needs of the community stress and stress in school students resulting from the pandemic.
+A teacher thanked CBM saying, “We were hopeless and confused what to do ahead but the virtual training gave us new ideas to manage our own and children’s stress and gain new hope during this pandemic”.
+Through enhanced training, healthcare workers and school teachers have been equipped to address the needs of the community and stress in school students resulting from the pandemic.

-The second approach has developed new services to address the needs of the community.
-Through initiating a series of new projects that include a Covid-19 response team, made up of a psychiatrist, psychologists including a clinical psychologist, and counsellors.
+The second approach has developed new services to address the needs of the community through initiating a series of new projects that include a Covid-19 response team, made up of a psychiatrist, psychologists including a clinical psychologist, and counsellors.
 Remote services such as tele-mental health counselling and a helpline have also been operationalised.
-In addition to these services, resources necessary to support these services including tele-counselling guidelines and a Psychological First Aid manual have been implemented.
+In addition, resources necessary to support these services, including tele-counselling guidelines and a Psychological First Aid manual, have been implemented.

-The third prong has tackled the dissemination of information relating to Covid-19 and mental health.
-Through national and local media outlets, radio interviews and public service announcements have enabled the widespread dissemination of information relating to the challenges of mental health concerns and Covid-19 to a broad segment of the community.
-These broadcasts worked to normalise the discussion of mental health in relation to other topics such as mental health concerns related to gender-based violence and migration for example.
+The third approach has tackled the dissemination of information relating to Covid-19 and mental health.
+National and local media outlets, radio interviews and public service announcements have enabled the widespread dissemination of information relating to the challenges of mental health concerns and Covid-19 to a broad segment of the community.
+These broadcasts worked to normalise the discussion of mental health in relation to other topics such as mental health concerns related to gender-based violence and migration, for example.

 Similarly, tele-supervision and coaching via virtual training enabled frontline health workers and teachers to access support and further training.
 Through this process the resources manuals were developed and tools for healthcare and tele-healthcare providers to address immediate psychological support for people affected by Covid-19.
 The wellbeing of project staff has not been forgotten and staff have been engaged in a ‘My Wellness’ workshop and a Happiness Challenge.